Prince Harry and Megan Markle commence tour of Africa

 Nyanga, a settlement outside the city of Cape Town, is one of the most dangerous areas in South Africa with recently released crime statistics revealing it as the murder capital of the country.

-Many of the children meeting the royals there have been affected by the violence in the neighbourhood.
+Many of the children meeting the royals there have been affected by violence in the neighbourhood.

-According to the official schedule, the couple was due to visit the District Six Museum to learn about how 60,000 people were forcibly removed from their homes during the apartheid era when the previous government tried to segregate the different racial groups.
+According to the official schedule, the couple was to visit the District Six Museum to learn about how 60,000 people were forcibly removed from their homes during the apartheid era, when South Africa’s government tried to segregate the different racial groups.

 The duke and duchess will then join a community cooking activity with former District Six residents at the nearby Homecoming Centre.